onzfonz/comp227/src/content/5/en/part5b.md

 #### 5.9: Watchlist frontend, Step 9

-We notice that something is wrong.
+You may have noticed that something might be wrong with your app.
-When a new show is recommended in the app, the name of the user that recommended that show is not shown in the details of the show:
+When a new show is recommended in the app, the name of the user that recommended that show may not be shown in the details of the show:

 <!-- ![browser showing missing name underneath like button]() -->